Vyral/base-template/_posts/2019-08-06-terminix-is-the-key-to-pest-free-living.md

 {% include youtube.html %}

 Summer after summer, I rely on the experts at Terminix to keep my patio and outdoor living space free of pests.
-To better understand what makes this company so effective, I recently spoke with service manager Gene Ballesty about what sets Terminix apart.
+To better understand what makes this company so effective, I recently spoke with service manager Gene Ramage about what sets Terminix apart.

 For one thing, Gene says that Terminix focuses on preventative measures. **They target and treat mosquito breeding areas, as well as on vines and other various plants where pests would otherwise thrive.&nbsp;**